Procedures that may affect your SCS system

 Lithotripsy uses high-output sound or shock waves to treat gallstones and kidney stones and may interact with your device.

-This procedure uses a heated electric probe to stop bleeding during surgery and could interact with the SCS system.
+Electrocautery uses a heated electric probe to stop bleeding during surgery and could interact with the SCS system.

-This delivers an electrical shock to the heart to restore a normal heart rate.
+External Defibrillation delivers an electrical shock to the heart to restore a normal heart rate.
 It is usually used in medical emergencies and may cause interference with SCS systems.

 Radiation is commonly used to treat cancer.
 Its ionizing energy may affect your SCS system.